khulnasoft/AiKit/docs/overview/contributing/helpful_resources.rst

 Helpful Resources
 =================

-Here, we list out a few resources that you may find helpful when climbing the steep Ivy learning curve.
+Here, we list out a few resources that you may find helpful when climbing the steep Aikit learning curve.

 **Docs for respective Backends**

 `Tensorflow Documentation <https://www.tensorflow.org/api_docs>`_, `PyTorch Documentation <https://pytorch.org/docs>`_, `NumPy Documentation <https://numpy.org/doc/stable/reference/>`_ and `Jax Documentation <https://jax.readthedocs.io/>`_ are the most useful resources to find your way through the behaviours from different backends.
-These are the most important resources when working on Docstrings, Ivy Frontends, and Ivy Frontends tests.
+These are the most important resources when working on Docstrings, Aikit Frontends, and Aikit Frontends tests.

 **Python - Reference**